 Sean Clinton graduated from the Rocky Mountain College of Art and Design with degrees in graphic design and advertising.
 He has studied ceramics extensively and recently completed teaching an advanced workshop at Penland School of Crafts.

 Lorraine Fouquet has been a professional artist for over 30 years.
-She studied at the Philadelphia Academy of Fine Arts and at the University of Hawaii.
-Other studies abroad include Italy and France.
-In addition to teaching at the Museum since 1993, she is also an interior designer.
-Her paintings can be seen online at www.fouquetgallery.com.
+She studied at the Philadelphia Academy of Fine Arts and at the University of Hawaii, and has also studied abroad in Italy and France.
+In addition to teaching at the Museum since 1993, Lorraine is also an interior designer. www.fouquetgallery.com

 Deborah Gooch studied painting at Maryland Institute College of Art, majoring in fine art.
-This led to work as a freelance illustrator and commercial designer and decorator in Maryland and Florida, as well as an antiques dealer.
-Deborah has shown her artwork in numerous galleries and competitions.
-Visit www.deborahgooch.com for more information.
+This led to work as a freelance illustrator, commercial designer, and decorator in Maryland and Florida, as well as working as an antiques dealer.
+She has shown her artwork in numerous galleries and competitions. www.deborahgooch.com

-Joel Johnson has a B.A. in art from Westminster College and M.F.A. in painting and art history from Utah State University.
-A career artist, Joel has received numerous awards and has been featured in many exhibitions.
-Visit www.artistjoelrjohnson.com for more information.
+Joel Johnson has a B.F.A. in art from Westminster College and M.F.A. in painting and art history from Utah State University.
+A career artist, Joel has received numerous awards, exhibited in many national shows and has been featured in many fine art galleries throughout the country. www.artistjoelrjohnson.com

 Wayne Kleinstiver is a graduate of Colorado College.
 He studied classical voice with H. Colin Thorpe.
 Opera and the study of classical singers has been his passion and avocation for more than 50 years, during which he has attended many live performances and acquired a large collection of recordings and videos.
-He is a member of Vero Beach Opera Board of Directors and is Opera Studies Chair.
+He is a member of the Vero Beach Opera Board of Directors.